 We believe that cabozantinib's clinical profile is compelling and will allow commercial differentiation, assuming regulatory approval.
-Accordingly, it is a priority for us to generate additional data from the RDT as well as other ongoing exploratory clinical trials for cabozantinib in a broad range of tumor types, including ovarian cancer, melanoma, breast cancer, non-small cell lung cancer, hepatocellular cancer, renal cell carcinoma and differentiated thyroid cancer, to support further prioritization of our clinical and commercial options.
+Accordingly, it is a priority for us to generate additional data from the RDT as well as other ongoing exploratory clinical trials for cabozantinib in a broad range of tumor types, including ovarian cancer, melanoma, breast cancer, nonsmall cell lung cancer, hepatocellular cancer, renal cell carcinoma, and differentiated thyroid cancer, to support further prioritization of our clinical and commercial options.
 We have launched two initiatives to expand the cabozantinib development program beyond our internal development efforts: our IST program and our Cooperative Research and Development Agreement, or CRADA, with the National Cancer Institute's Cancer Therapy Evaluation Program, or NCI-CTEP.

-We launched the IST program in 2011, and it has already provided important interim data through the doseranging study described above.
+We launched the IST program in 2011, and it has already provided important interim data through the dose-ranging study in CRPC patients described above.
 These data were important for dose selection in the COMET pivotal trial program, and we believe they will guide dose selection for a potential future trial to evaluate the ability of cabozantinib to prevent bone metastases in men with prostate cancer.
-Other important recently initiated ISTs include one in women with hormone receptor-positive metastatic breast cancer and bone metastases, a study evaluating cabozantinib in combination with abiraterone in CRPC patients, and a study evaluating cabozantinib in chemotherapy naïve CRPC patients.
-We plan to expand the IST program with new trials this year.
+Other recently initiated ISTs include: